-- IAS 34.11 In the statement that presents the components of profit or loss for an interim period, an entity shall present basic and diluted earnings per share for that period when the entity is within the scope of IAS 33 Earnings per Share. - IAS 34.11A If an entity presents the components of profit or loss in a separate income statement as described in paragraph 81 of IAS 1 (as revised in 2007), it presents basic and diluted earnings per share in that separate statement. - IFRS 16.49 Amortisation of right-of-use assets is included in the appropriate line item to which the use of the underlying asset relates, as the Group presents expenses by function, rather than by nature. - IAS 1.82(b) Interest expenses on lease liabilities are included within the finance expense line item, as finance costs are required to be presented separately. - Note A Layout (International) Group Plc presents EPS for continuing operations, which is not required by IAS 34.
+IAS 34.11 In the statement that presents the components of profit or loss for an interim period, an entity shall present basic and diluted earnings per share for that period when the entity is within the scope of IAS 33 Earnings per Share .
+IAS 34.11A If an entity presents the components of profit or loss in a separate income statement as described in paragraph 81 of IAS 1 (as revised in 2007), it presents basic and diluted earnings per share in that separate statement.
+IFRS 16.49 Amortisation of right-of-use assets is included in the appropriate line item to which the use of the underlying asset relates, as the Group presents expenses by function, rather than by nature.
+IAS 1.82(b) Interest expenses on lease liabilities are included within the finance expense line item, as finance costs are required to be presented separately.
+IAS 33.43 Potential ordinary shares are antidilutive when their conversion to ordinary shares would increase earnings per share or decrease loss per share from continuing operations.
+IAS 33.44 In determining whether potential ordinary shares are dilutive or antidilutive, each issue or series of potential ordinary shares is considered separately rather than in aggregate.
+Note A Layout presents EPS for continuing operations, which is not required by IAS 34.
 However, the company regards EPS from continuing operations as a relevant indicator for investors.
+BDO Comment It is assumed that A Layout has following three types of potential ordinary shares: Convertible debt instruments Employee share options Contingent share consideration on business combination Each type of potential ordinary shares is evaluated separately to determine whether they are dilutive or anti-dilutive.
+Only dilutive potential ordinary shares are considered in the calculation of diluted earnings per share.

-Interim consolidated statement of comprehensive income (Single statement approach, analysed by function of expense) For the six months ended 30 June 2020 (Continued)
+Interim consolidated statement of comprehensive income (Single statement approach, analysed by function of expense) For the six months ended 30 June 2025 (Continued)